 As you can see, churn can be complicated.

-One recommended method involves taking an average churn rate for every day of the month, then dividing it by the average customer count during that same time period.
+One recommended method involves taking an average churn rate for every day of the month, then dividing it by the average customer count during that same period of time.

-Why analyzing churn is so important for SaaS businesses
+Why churn analysis is important for SaaS businesses

 Analyzing churn is essential for any SaaS business, but many overlook it, seeing it as a sign of failure.
 But rather, churn should be viewed as a prime opportunity to learn and improve.